QSD-Group/QSDsan/README.rst

    https://qsdsan.readthedocs.io

+For each of these tutorials, we are also recording videos where one of the QSD group members will go through the tutorial step-by-step.
+We are gradually releasing these videos on our `YouTube channel <https://www.youtube.com/channel/UC8fyVeo9xf10KeuZ_4vC_GA>`_ so subscribe to receive updates!

-Additionally, we are actively developing education modules for QSDsan (and other libraries/packages developed by the QSD group, you can find them in the EDUxQSD repositor)
+Additionally, we are actively developing education modules for QSDsan (and other libraries/packages developed by the QSD group, you can find them in the `QSDedu repository <https://github.com/QSD-Group/QSDedu>`_).

 About the authors